LaSEEB/interactiveQRS/README.md

 The third argument is the number of heart periods to show in the moving window.
 The fourth argument defines wether to snap the starter and selected markers to the maximum ('max') or minimum ('min') of a small neighbourhood, or to not snap at all ('0').

 Once interactiveQRS.m is run, a figure will popup, with the first window of the ECG signal and some starter markers (if they were presented and are in bounds).
 The starter markers have already been adjusted (snapped).
 The windows overlap and the overlapping region(s) in each will be shown in blue.
-The current marked points are also printed in the console.

 Here are the instructions to interact with the figure:
 - To move to the previous/next window, use left/right or a/d keys.